Knaster–Tarski theorem: Weaker versions of the theorem

 Weaker versions of the Knaster–Tarski theorem can be formulated for ordered sets, but involve more complicated assumptions.
 For example:

 Let L be a partially ordered set with a least element (bottom) and let f : L → L be an monotonic function.
 Further, suppose there exists u in L such that f(u) ≤ u and that any chain in the subset $\{x \in L \mid x \leq f(x), x \leq u\}$ has a supremum.
 Then f admits a least fixed point.

-This can be applied to obtain various theorems on invariant sets, e.g. the Ok's theorem:
+This can be applied to obtain various theorems on invariant sets, e.g. Ok's theorem:

-For the monotone map F : P(X) → P(X) on the family of (closed) nonempty subsets of X, the following are equivalent: (o) F admits A in P(X) s.t. $A \subseteq F(A)$, (i) F admits invariant set A in P(X) i.e. $A = F(A)$, (ii) F admits maximal invariant set A, (iii) F admits the greatest invariant set A.
+For the monotone map F : P(X) → P(X) on the family of (closed) nonempty subsets of X, the following are equivalent: (o) F admits A in P(X) such that $A \subseteq F(A)$, (i) F admits invariant set A in P(X) i.e. $A = F(A)$, (ii) F admits maximal invariant set A, (iii) F admits the greatest invariant set A.

-In particular, using the Knaster-Tarski principle one can develop the theory of global attractors for noncontractive discontinuous (multivalued) iterated function systems.
-For weakly contractive iterated function systems the Kantorovich theorem (known also as Tarski-Kantorovich fixpoint principle) suffices.
+In particular, using the Knaster–Tarski principle one can develop the theory of global attractors for noncontractive discontinuous (multivalued) iterated function systems.
+For weakly contractive iterated function systems the Kantorovich theorem (known also as Tarski–Kantorovich fixpoint principle) suffices.

 Other applications of fixed-point principles for ordered sets come from the theory of differential, integral and operator equations.